CEBAM Analytical, Inc.

 Lian Liang, Senior Research Scientist, Liang@cebam.net

-Resume of Dr. Lian Liang
+Resume of Lian Liang, Ph.D.

 Major Areas